KiritoLoveAsuna/Penetration-Testing/Active Directory Attacks.md

 Get-DomainUser -UACFilter PASSWD_NOTREQD | Select-Object samaccountname,useraccountcontrol
 ```
 ### Abusing Group Policy Preferences (GPP) Passwords
+>When a new GPP is created, an .xml file is created in the SYSVOL share, which is also cached locally on endpoints that the Group Policy applies to.
+These files can include those used to:
+* Map drives (drives.xml)
+* Create local users
+* Create printer config files (printers.xml)
+* Creating and updating services (services.xml)
+* Creating scheduled tasks (scheduledtasks.xml)
+* Changing local admin passwords.
+>they are stored on the SYSVOL share, and all authenticated users in a domain, by default, have read access to this domain controller share

 Groups.xml
 <img width="2802" height="414" alt="image" src="https://github.com/user-attachments/assets/fc4e7943-9881-494c-a29c-61e4f3ddbf64" />
 If you retrieve the cpassword value more manually, the gpp-decrypt utility can be used to decrypt the password as follows: